 If corporations wanted to hire women do you really think any consultant in the interests of their businesses would walk away from that opportunity?
 I don’t think so.

-Many of the sources for the report pre-date 2009 and the sector has been revolutionised in the last five years.
-A large number of the “old boy” headhunters have retired and corporates are increasingly sourcing candidates themselves via alternative networks especially online platforms.
+Many of the sources for the report pre-date 2009 and the sector has been revolutionised since then.
+A large number of the “old boy” head hunters have retired and corporates are increasingly sourcing candidates themselves via alternative networks especially online platforms.

 Is there gender bias in the search and recruitment sector?
 For sure, just as we find every other sort of bias.
 Adverts are male coded, interviews unstructured and illegal gender based questions are shamelessly asked at every stage of the process.
 Recent E.U. research suggests that different emphasis is placed on the same criteria between and men in the interview process.
 A woman’s appearance is the third most significant element where a man’s appearance it is in eighth place.
 This issue is compounded in sectors where there are fewer women to be found.

-- Network: over 85% of jobs are not advertised and the hidden job market is a strong source for candidates for open vacancies, particularly at a senior level.
+- Network: the invisible job market is a strong source for candidates for open vacancies, particularly at a senior level via network referrals.
+Research suggests the referral system produces male names.
 Women are reluctant strategic networkers but need to find ways around that to make sure they are well positioned inside their target sector.

 - Create a career strategy: this has been identified as one of the main barriers to career progression for women.
 Taking steps to plan ahead is important not to get caught off-balance at any point in their careers.
 Although it is impossible to anticipate every contingency.
 Many women don’t even have a general guideline to how they will achieve their notion of success (whatever that maybe.)